LucasDelfino92/morrowindsharp/mwtools.md

 ## PLUGIN CLEANING

 At the end of my mod list, you will find a [**list of plugins that require cleaning**](https://github.com/Sigourn/morrowind-improved/blob/master/modlist.md#cleaning-notes).
-Follow the instructions found here for each of these tools.

-### TESTool
+Before we begin, we will set up TESTool for plugin cleaning.

 - Launch TESTool in MO2.
 - A window will pop up, asking you if you want to use your Morrowind root folder instead of registry settings.
 Click **Yes**.
 - Click **Options**.
 - Make sure the following options are active:
+  - Don't change plugin filenames.
   - Ignore tribunal.esm
   - Ignore bloodmoon.esm
   - Restricted dialog cleaning
   - Restricted cell cleaning
 - Click **Done**.
-- Select **Clean ESP/ESM files** and click **Execute**.
+- Close TESTool.

+Now that TESTool is setup, we can actual begin cleaning our plugins.

+## A NOTE ON MOD CLEANING

+We will be using two tools to clean plugins, **TESTool** and **tes3cmd**.
+The truth is that one tool can miss things the other tool catches.
+This can turn the cleaning process into a tedious affair, but we can ease it up somewhat if you follow my instructions.

+### TESTool

+The first step is to clean plugins using TESTool.

+- Launch TESTool in MO2.
+- A window will pop up, asking you if you want to use your Morrowind root folder instead of registry settings.
+Click **Yes**.
+- Select **Clean ESP/ESM files (save results in "Clean" subfolder)**.
+TESTool will ask you if you want to visit the Options dialogue.
+Click **No**.
-- Browse for your **Morrowind\Data Files** folder, and select all plugins that require cleaning.
+- Browse for your **Morrowind\Data Files** folder, and select **all the plugins** that require cleaning.
-- Once the process is finished, two things will happen: cleaned plugins will be generated in your **Overwrite** folder, and a log will be generated in your **Morrowind\TESTool** folder, called TESTool.log.

-As explained earlier, it is a good idea to move the cleaned plugin from the **Overwrite** folder into the original mod's installation folder.
+- Pay attention to the execution log.
+In some cases, it will say **YourPluginName.Esp is already clean**.
+Write down the plugins which TESTool claims are already clean.
+- Close TESTool.

 ### Tes3cmd clean fancy2.bat

+Our second step is to clean the "already clean" plugins and the plugins which TESTool effectively cleaned.

+- You will have to **cut** and paste into your **Morrowind\Data Files** folder all plugins which TESTool cleaned.
+These plugins are found in your **Morrowind\Mod Organizer 2\overwrite\Clean** folder.

+Remember what I said about writing down the plugins which TESTool claimed were already clean?
+I hope you did it.

+- You will have to **copy** and paste into your **Morrowind\Data Files** folder all plugins which TESTool claimed were already cleaned.
+These plugins are found in their respective folders inside **Mod Organizer 2\mods**.
+Remember, the only plugins you need to move are the plugins you *tried* to clean with TESTool (which I *explicitly* told you to clean) and which TESTool claimed were *already* clean.

-- Cut and paste the plugins that require cleaning into **Morrowind\Data Files** and drop individually drop them into **Tes3cmd clean fancy2.bat**.
+Once you are finished moving the plugins into your **Morrowind\Data Files** folder, the next step is to drag and drop the plugins, *one at a time*, into **Tes3cmd clean fancy2.bat**.

-- One of two things will happen:
-  1. The mod will be cleaned, and both a .tmp file and a cleaning log will be generated.
-You can delete the original .esp, and **rename the .tmp file** to remove the .tmp extension.
-It will now be your cleaned plugin, and you will have to install it through MO2.
-  2. The mod will not be cleaned, and a cleaning log will be generated.
+Each time you drop a plugin into the .bat file, a **.log** file will be generated.
+Once you are done dropping all plugins into the .bat file, you can safely delete the .log files.

+You will notice that .tmp files will also be generated. **These are cleaned plugins generated by Tes3cmd**.
+If you see duplicate plugins, keep the one with a .tmp extension and delete the original.

+There is one last step: we need to remove the .tmp extension from all plugins which have it, else Morrowind won't recognize them.
+Simply rename the file, and delete the extension, leaving the original .esp extension intact.

 ## HOW TO INSTALL CLEANED PLUGINS

-Once the plugin is cleaned, you have two options, entirely up to you:

-1. Make the plugin a .zip file and install it through MO2, overwriting the original, unclean plugin.
-2. Drag and drop the cleaned plugin into its MO2 installation folder, found in **Mod Organizer 2\mods** (paste into the appropiate mod folder, overwriting when asked).

-I personally prefer method 1, but like I said, it is entirely up to you.

-## A NOTE ON MOD CLEANING

-We have seen three different tools used to clean mods.
-But of particular importance are **TESTool** and **tes3cmd**.
-You may have asked yourself why do I list two mods that achieve the same effect.
-The truth is what one tool misses, the other tool gets, and viceversa.
-Both tools should be used when cleaning mods.
-We want to make sure the mods we install are squeaky clean.
+Once all plugins are cleaned, you should .zip them into a new file (such as **Cleaned Plugins.zip**).
+You can safely delete all those beautiful, clean plugins from your **Morrowind\Data Files** folder: they are no longer needed.

+To finish this, install **Cleaned Plugins.zip** through Mod Organizer 2.
+The clean plugins will overwrite the installed dirty plugins.